Caddyshack II: Music

 The music score for Caddyshack II was provided by Ira Newborn.
-The film's theme song, "Nobody's Fool", was performed by Kenny Loggins, who provided original songs (including the hit song "I'm Alright") for the first Caddyshack.
-Kenny Loggins had composed and recorded "I'm Alright" for the 1980 Caddyshack film, and was asked by film producer Jon Peters to write a theme song for the sequel.
+The film's theme song, "Nobody's Fool", was performed by Kenny Loggins, who provided original songs (including the hit song "I'm Alright") for the first Caddyshack soundtrack.
+Loggins had composed and recorded "I'm Alright" for the 1980 Caddyshack film, and was asked by film producer Jon Peters to write a theme song for the sequel.
 Initially, according to Loggins, "I wasn't so sure when he called about Caddyshack II.
 I was a little skittish about trusting lightning to strike twice in the same place."
 Co-written by Loggins and Michael Towers, "Nobody's Fool" was later included as the opening track of Loggins' album Back to Avalon (1988).

-Other singles from the Caddyshack II soundtrack include "Power of Persuasion" by The Pointer Sisters; "Go For Yours", an R&B hit for Lisa Lisa and Cult Jam and "Turn On (The Beat Box)" by Earth, Wind & Fire who performed "Boogie Wonderland" in the original 1980 Caddyshack film.
+Other singles from the Caddyshack II soundtrack include "Power of Persuasion" by The Pointer Sisters; "Go for Yours", an R&B hit for Lisa Lisa and Cult Jam with Full Force and "Turn on (The Beat Box)" by Earth, Wind & Fire who performed "Boogie Wonderland" in the original 1980 Caddyshack film.
 The soundtrack was released on Columbia Records.